Fadab2/city-explorer/README.md

 **Version**: 0.1.0

 ## Overview

+A user enters a city name in US or Europe and gets back a map and latitude of that specific city.
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->

 ## Getting Started